odino/odino.github.com/source/_posts/2013-09-21-see-you-in-paris-at-the-2013-edition-of-the-php-forum.markdown

 title: "See you in Paris at the 2013 edition of the PHP Forum"
 date: 2013-09-21 16:04
 comments: true
-categories: [conference, PHP, Rocket Internet, Namshi]
+categories: [conference, php, rocket internet, namshi]
 ---

 In late november I will be for a few days in Paris,